tharapalanivel/fms-model-optimizer/README.md

 1. **🐧 Linux system with Nvidia GPU (V100/A100/H100)**
 2. Python 3.9 to Python 3.11

     📋 Python 3.12 is currently not supported due to PyTorch Dynamo constraint
 3. CUDA >=12

-*Optional packages based on optimization functionalities required:*
+*Optional packages based on optimization functionality required:*

 - **GPTQ** is a popular compression method for LLMs:
     - [auto_gptq](https://pypi.org/project/auto-gptq/) or build from [source](https://github.com/AutoGPTQ/AutoGPTQ)